-As explained on page 13, the BùR and the GUR are units belonging to practical life.
-In order to work in the place-value system we need to convert them into the standard units SAR and SìLA (1 BùR = 30' SAR, 1 GUR = 5' SìLA); as we see, the difference between the two rents is already given SìLA, and the total area in SAR.
+As explained on page 17, the BUR and the GUR are units belonging to practical life.
+In order to work in the place-value system we need to convert them into the standard units sAR and SILA (1 BUR = 30' sAR, 1 GUR = 5' SILA); as we see, the difference between the two rents is already given in SILA, and the total area in SAR.

-A modern reader may find it strange that the two rents per BÙR, which in lines I.1-2 are given in GUR (per BÙR), are translated into SìLA in lines I.6-7 without multiplication; in general, as we see, the text skips no intermediate step.
+A modern reader may find it strange that the two rents per BUR, which in lines I. 1-2 are given in GUR (per BUR), are translated into SILA in lines I. 6-7 without multiplication; in general, as we see, the text skips no intermediate step.
 The explanation is that the conversion is made by means of a "metrological table" (probably a table learned by heart).
 Precisely because such conversions had to be made so often, scribes had tables which not only stated the converted values of the practical units but also of their multiples.
-However, they had no tables for combined conversions, and therefore the final conversion into SìLA per SAR asks for calculation.
+However, they had no tables for combined conversions, and therefore the final conversion into SILA per SAR asks for calculation.

-The modern reader may also wonder that the text does not indicate once for all the value of the BÙR in SÌLA and its IGI.
-Once more the reason is that the text describes the Old Babylonian calculational technique: the calculator writes on a small tablet for rough work the three numbers 20 (20' SìLA per BùR), 30 (30" SAR per BùR) and 2 (2", IGI 30') - and afterwards, by means of the multiplication table, the product 40 (20' $\cdot$ 2" = 40' SìLA per SAR).
+The modern reader may also wonder that the text does not indicate once for all the value of the $B\dot{v}R$ in $s\dot{i}LA$ and its IGI.
+Once more the reason is that the text describes the Old Babylonian calculational technique: the calculator writes on a small tablet for rough work the three numbers 20 (20' $s\dot{i}LA$ per $B\dot{v}R$), 30 (30" sAR per $B\dot{v}R$) and 2 (2", IGI 30')-and afterwards, by means of the multiplication table, the product 40 (20' \cdot 2" = 40' $s\dot{i}LA$ per sAR).

-A small explanation may be necessary in order to facilitate understanding of the procedure: first the text determines what the difference between the two rents would be if the two parcels had been equal in area, that is, 15' SAR each.
-This difference is not large enough - it is 2'30 SìLA too small - and therefore the first parcel must be enlarged.
-Each time a SAR is transferred from the second to the first parcel, the difference grows by 40'+30' SìLA (the two "modifications" of II.4[64]); the number of SAR that must be transferred is then found by division.
+A small explanation may be necessary in order to facilitate understanding of the procedure: first the text determines what the difference between the two rents would be if the two parcels had been equal in area, that is, 15' sAR each.
+This difference is not large enough-it is 2'30 sìLA, 5'50 sìLA too small-and therefore the first parcel must be enlarged.
+Each time a sAR is transferred from the second to the first parcel, the difference grows by 40'+30' sìLA (the two "changes" of II.
+4^1); the number of sAR that must be transferred is then found by division.

-In the end comes a numerical verification.
-Such verifications are not rare in the Old Babylonian texts, even though their presence is no general norm.
+At the end we find a numerical verification.
+Such verifications are not rare in the Old Babylonian texts even though their presence is not a general norm.